JohanScheepers/ttn-sandbox-lmic-node/README.md

 ```

 ### 3.2 MCCI LoRaWAN LMIC library Settings
-Under the regional setting you need to select the correct frequency plan or your region, I am the 'EU868'.
+In the platformio.ini under the regional setting you need to select the correct frequency plan or your region, I am the 'EU868'.
 You will see that I have uncommented the appropriate plan.

 ```ini
     ; --- Regional settings -----